matdehaven/minimal-bootstrap-academic-website/README.md

 ## Customization

-Add your own "profile.jpg" and "cv.pdf" to the repository.
+Add your own "profile.jpg", "logo.png", and "cv.pdf" to the repository.
 Then simply go through each html file and edit the text however you would like.

-The "about.html" and "research.html" are left mostly blank by default.
+The "research.html" page makes use of Bootstrap "cards", which you can read more about [here](https://getbootstrap.com/docs/5.0/components/card/).

 ## Acknowledgements